-Key heat applications occur in the low and medium temperature ranges
+Key heat applications occur in the low and medium temperature ranges before being rapidly cooled.

-Low temperature heat processes are well suited for electrification in the immediate, mid, and long term
+Low temperature heat processes are well suited for electrification in the immediate, mid, and long term circulate air at varying degrees of heat to achieve the appropriate moisture reduction.

-97% of industrial heat needs are for applications in the low temperature range (<130°C) Thermal energy consumption (TBtu) by heat temperature range (°C)1
+97% of industrial heat needs are for applications in the low temperature range (<130°C) Thermal energy consumption (TBtu) by heat temperature range (°C)